Academic Catalog

 Upon successful completion of this program, students will be able to:

-• Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children.
+• Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, demonstrating the ability to create curricula resources, while implementing a curriculum based on the needs of the whole child which supports the usage of effective and sensitive discipline and guidance strategies directly with children.

 Associate in Science Degree Requirements